ABOUT KETAMINE & SPRAVATO

 Does insurance cover Ketamine?

 Most insurance companies are still not covering the cost of the treatments, however, we recommend that patients contact their insurance company and discuss the possibility of coverage for Ketamine treatments.
 Our billing staff can work with you to provide the appropriate codes as needed.
 Individual insurance careers can vary in their coverage of Ketamine.
 Please note: we do not participate with, nor bill Medicare or Medicaid.
 As part of our clinic, you will be able to submit out-of-network insurance claims to your insurance company through the Osmind app.

 The cost of Spravato is approximately $350 per spray per visit ($700 per visit).
 In most cases your insurance will cover part or all of the treatment.

 What is the procedure for Spravato?

 In order to begin treatment with Spravato, Avesta Ketamine and Wellness must order the nasal spray for you, and pick it up on the day of your treatment.
-You are responsible for paying for it at the pharmacy, we work with Brookville pharmacy, which is conveniently located on the first floor adjacent to our building.
+You are responsible for paying for it at the pharmacy, we work with Brookville pharmacy.
 They can work with your insurance to submit a claim or you can do so yourself, depending on your insurance company.

 When you arrive for your appointment, you spray each nostril, and will be monitored for 2 hours at the clinic.
 The cost of monitoring is $200, which you must pay upfront, and you are responsible for submitting to your insurance company.
 The drug is to be administered 2 times per week for 4 weeks, then 1 time per week for another 4 weeks and then tapered to every other week, or weekly depending on your response.